-To achieve what is known as top grain, the full grain leather will be buffed or sanded.
-This has the effect of removing the imperfections present in full grain leather.
+To achieve what is known as top grain, the full-grain leather will be buffed or sanded.
+This has the effect of removing the imperfections present in full-grain leather.
 When the leather is buffed or sanded down to the corium juncture, the result is nubuck.
 This leather is not quite as soft as suede but retains more durability.

-Suede is made from the underside of the cowhide and has a napped, or fuzzy, finish.
+Suede is made from the underside of the cowhide and has a nap, or fuzzy, finish.
 It is used for jackets, shoes, gloves, and more.
 Soft and pliable, it is not as durable as other types of leather.

 You may have also heard of bonded leather, which is sometimes referred to as reconstituted leather or blended leather.
 This is a material made from bits of real and artificial leather.
-The scraps and fibres left over from processing genuine leather are combined with a polyurethane binder.
+The scraps and fibers leftover from processing genuine leather are combined with a polyurethane binder.
 This mixture is extruded onto and bonded with a cloth or paper backing (hence the name).
 Some manufacturers add another coating of polyurethane to the bonded leather and emboss it to give it a texture resembling real leather.
 Although some manufacturers will market bonded leather as real leather, it typically only contains 10-20% genuine leather.